basiltime/groupomania-client/README.md

 <br>

-*⭐️ The front end of this project is deployed to Nelify, and the backend is deployed to Heroku.⭐️*
+*⭐️ The front end of this project is deployed to Netlify, and the backend is deployed to Heroku.⭐️*

 <br>